Bartlett Lake Paddleboarding and Kayaking

-(*TIP: Where ever you choose to put in, paddle to the east side with a little snack and hydration, there are many places to rest your board, and savor under the shade of one of the many saguaro cacti and rock formations.)
+Riverbound tip: Where ever you choose to put in, paddle to the east side with a little snack and hydration, there are many places to rest your board, and savor under the shade of one of the many saguaro cacti and rock formations.

-(*TIP: In the first parking lot by the Sheriff station, is a scenic, easy-moderate trail called the Jojoba Trail, that will take you in and out of coves all the way to Bartlett Flat.
+From the first parking lot by the sheriff station, start the scenic, easy-moderate Jojoba Trail, that takes you in and out of coves all the way to Bartlett Flat.
 There are many opportunities to cool off at the water’s edge while enjoying this beautiful hike.
-Or what a great inflatable SUP hiking adventure, too!)
+Or what a great inflatable SUP hiking adventure, too!

 Written by: Suzi DeMaio-Parmentier